 This is an update to our previous pandemic article.
 Let’s first address the unfounded insanity that is currently being spread throughout the media.
 Please remember that fear sells and it inspires people to return to the original source of the information in order to stay updated.
 This is another rendition of the old news saying, “If it bleeds, it reads!”
 It is a better option to fight fear with knowledge.

-SARS-CoV-2 is a novel virus, meaning this is the first time we have seen this particular strain in the human population.
-We have encountered other novel coronavirus infections such as SARS and MERS in the past, but there is a lack of direct knowledge of this specific virus.
-We are able to somewhat extrapolate information from these past outbreaks to aid in the treatment of coronaviruses in general.
-Coronaviruses are seen regularly and account for 20% of yearly colds.
+The current is a novel virus, meaning this is the first time we have seen this particular strain in the human population.
+We have encountered other novel viral infections in the past, but there is a lack of direct knowledge of this specific virus.
+We are able to somewhat extrapolate information from these past outbreaks to aid in the support of your body during this pandemic.

 World Health Organization (WHO) Director-General Dr. Tedros Adhanom Ghebreyesus recently said: